yral-dapp/hot-or-not-backend-canister/hot_or_not.md

 Burn XTC to cycles operation burns 2B cycles

-## Steps
+## Next Items

-- bump dependencies
-- Add a canister_status method for user_index (current canister count and cycle balance)
-- Add auto canister topups if upgrade fails and balance below .5T cycles
+- Remove any controller except itself
+- Add additional known canisters for sns root and governance and ensure that canister upgrade parameters retain existing entries and only upsert new entries
 - Add multiple upgrades at a time
-- Add canister upgrades to user_index post_upgrade
-- Remove any controller except itself